B2.1 Use the properties of operations, and the relationships between multiplication and division, to solve problems and check calculations.

 Figure 2

-When first learning multiplication, students often perceive multiplication as repeated addition.
-As they attempt to solve a variety of problems, they can use the commutative property of multiplication to develop a more efficient computational strategy.
+When first learning multiplication, students often recognize and understand multiplication as repeated addition.
+As they attempt to solve a variety of problems, they can begin to see and use the commutative property of multiplication to develop a more efficient computational strategy.

 For example, students using repeated addition would recognize that \(2 \times 12 \ (12 + 12)\) is simpler and takes less time to represent and calculate than \(12 \times 2 \ (2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2 + 2)\).